 While at the Plaza, the group were able to back some well known visiting American artists such as Tommy Roe, Jerry Lee Lewis, Chris Montez, The Ronettes, and many more.
 The positive response to The Plazents from the Plaza regulars was such that they were signed to a recording contract by Decca Records in July 1963 although it would not be until September before they could go into the studio due to bass guitarist Graham Gallery having a bout with pneumonia.
 Decca also told the group to get another drummer so Dave Mountney was replaced by Alan "Bugsy" Eastwood.

-A local newspaper at the time published a story on the band titled; "It could be a really fab Feb. for the Brum Beats".
-The story went on to say; "They are all good musicians - quite a rarity among modern beat groups - and Decca are considering using them as session men."
+The band's profile also increased when a local newspaper at the time published a story with the headline; "It could be a really fab Feb. for the Brum Beats".
+The paper went on to say; "They are all good musicians - quite a rarity among modern beat groups - and Decca are considering using them as session men."

 Thanks to Graham Ashford for assistance in writing The Brumbeats story.

 You can visit Graham Ashford's FaceBook page at www.facebook.com/people/Graham-Ashford/1608252820

 If you would like to contribute to this page, please e-mail firstname.lastname@example.org